 We also carry some inventory controlled items that can't be added to your cart unless you log in first.
 If one of these items are added to your cart and your cookie expires, then POOF, it's gone and we can't account for it anymore until we do a manual recount.
 So to make it easier to keep track of, you have to be logged in to add these products to your cart.

 Registering is painless, too.
 Just an email address and a password.

 Why did something disappear from my cart?With our metal miniatures, when we run out of a product we simply cast more.
 Several of the products we sell in our online store are manufactured by other companies, and we have to carry a physical inventory of these items, reorder them when we run low, that sort of thing.
 When these inventory controlled items are in your cart for more than 24 hours, the system will flag them for removal so someone else can have a chance to purchase it and we don't have to keep looking at the item sitting on a shelf while it sits forever in a cart that may or may not be purchased.

 What are those little flags up in the top right all about?We accept payments in Euros, British Pounds Sterling, and Australian Dollars.
 Just click on the appropriate flag and the system will reconfigure itself to pay in the currency of your choice for your convenience.

 Do you offer free shipping for some orders?Yes!
-We offer free USPS shipping to any US or Canadian destination on orders valued at $25 USD or more.
+We offer free shipping to any US or Canadian destination on orders valued at $35 USD or more.

-We also offer free USPS shipping worldwide on any order over 35 Euros or Pounds, and $50 AUD.
+We also offer free shipping worldwide on any consumer order over 70 Euros, 60 Pounds, and $100 AUD.

 You can choose to ship UPS, but free shipping will not apply.